sonatype/sonatype-react-shared-components/README.md

 identical to the one which the CI system uses.

 To test in a Docker environment, first [install Docker on your computer](https://docs.docker.com/get-docker/).
-Then, within the top of the directory, log into Docker by running the following command.
-You may be asked to input
+Then, within the top level directory of the repository, log into Docker by running the following command.
+You may be asked to input credentials:
-credentials:

 ```
-docker login
+docker login docker-all.repo.sonatype.com
 ```

 Then build a Docker image.
+You build an image so that you can run tests within a container (environment) based on that image.
 The command below will create the image and give it a name of "rsc-visualtesting".
 For non-Sonatype employees, you can edit the dockerfile to point to the public `node:12` base image instead of the copy hosted on Sonatype's infrastructure.

 ```
 docker build -t rsc-visualtesting .